Amplitude SDK Quickstart Guide

 Learn more available functionalities in Browser SDK.

 The Node.js SDK lets you send events to Amplitude.
-See the full documentation at Node.js SDK.
+See the Node.js SDK documentation for additional configurations and advanced topics.

 Table of Contents